openframeworks/ofSite/_documentation/utils/ofUtils_functions.markdown

 folder in the user's Documents directory.

-warning:The provided path must have a trailing slash (/).
+Warning: The provided path must have a trailing slash (/).

 Parameters:
 root The path to the data/ folder relative to the app executable.